Import a CSV file with Electronic Reporting (II)

-This article is the second in a series of three about importing CSV files into the system.
-We will explore the format, the format mapping, and how to test the development.
-In a future article, I will cover a topic that requires more advanced knowledge of Electronic Reporting and programming logic in general for addressing a possible issue with the standard pattern.
+This article is the last of the series about importing CSV files into the system.
+We will explore the format, the format mapping, escaping characters and how to test the development.

 Once we have the model and the mapping with the status completed, we can continue by creating an import format under our model: